Turbine Inlet Air Cooling

 ARANER is the global Turbine Inlet Air Cooling Company.
 Our tailor-made solutions are perfect both for new and already existing installations.
 Maximize the turbine output and improve the energy efficiency of your gas turbines engines during hot weather with gas turbine inlet cooling.

 ARANER offers comprehensive gas turbine cooling solutions, going from the design to the installation on the new or already existing power plant.
 If the turbine power plant already exists, ARANER designs and implements a filter house modification with minimal impact and introduces the Extended Surface Heat Exchanger (ESHX), the most efficient way for indirect cooling.

 Especially when the turbine inlet air cooling is needed only during some hours a day (peak demand), it is extremely beneficial to implement a TESTIAC configuration, which combines TIAC with a Thermal Energy Storage Tank.
-With a TES Tank the net increase in power output is maximized and the cooling plant required are reduced, reducing also the project cost.
+With a TES Tank, the net increase in power output is maximized and the cooling plant required is reduced, reducing also the project cost.

 Turbine Inlet Air Cooling FAQ’S

 How does turbine inlet air chilling work

 Power output and turbine compressor efficiency are proportional to the inlet air flow rate and the pressure ratio, which decreases with higher temperatures.
 Furthermore, the electricity consumption peak time coincides with warmer air temperature during the day.

 With the ARANER’s TIAC System this negative effect is compensated thanks to the turbine inlet temperature increase.
 The turbine will have constant and chilled inlet air temperature, increasing the power output, and maintaining it constantly against temperature changes.
 It creates a direct economic benefit in two ways, increasing the annual average output MW and savings in comparison to additional turbine installation.